SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/ChangeConnection.png)

-## Exercise 3.2 AutoCompletion
+## Exercise 3.2 Autocompletion

-1. The SQL Console can auto-complete statements.
+1. The SQL Console can autocomplete statements.
 Enter the statement below into the SQL Console, position the cursor on the **C** and press **Ctrl + space**.

     ![](images/AutoComplete.png)